 Who made the Crunchyroll logo?

-The designer of the logo has not been disclosed, so the creative mind behind this symbol remains a mystery.
+The logo’s designer has not been disclosed, so the creative mind behind this symbol remains a mystery.
 The logo looks like a sushi roll, with the inner crescent representing the filling, the outer layer representing nori (seaweed), and the space between them symbolizing rice.

 This design reflects the brand’s connection to Japanese culture and anime.
-Combining elements of traditional Japanese cuisine with the visual style of anime, the logo captures the essence of what the brand stands for.
+Combining elements of traditional Japanese cuisine with the visual style of anime, the logo captures the essence of the brand.
 Its simplicity and distinctiveness make it easy to recognize and remember, strengthening the brand’s identity.

 Even though we do not know who designed the logo, its impact is clear.
 It bridges Japanese culture and the global anime community, making it a fitting emblem for the brand.